goFrendiAsgard/jurnal-chiml/draft.md

 On the other hand, REST (Representation State Transfer) is a more strict implementation of HTTP API.
 It was introduced and defined in 2000 by Roy Fielding in his doctoral thesis [ref](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm).
 Fiedling focusing on how a URI should represent an object, while HTTP verb serve as it's method.
 If the endpoint is fully adapting REST specification, it is called `RESTful web service`.

+## SOAP

+SOAP (Simple Object Access Protocol) is a standard XML format for sending and receiving message.
+In SOAP, every message has to be wrapped in an envelope element.
+Inside an evelope, developer can write header and body.
+Header should contains application specific information, while body should contains the message itself.

+SOAP containing many standards that are not specified in HTTP/REST API.
+However, this also mean that SOAP is more verbose and eat more bandwidth than HTTP/REST API.

+Nowadays, SOAP is still used and supported by many system.
+But, for new system, developers tend to choose simpler protocol.

-## CORBA, BPEL and EJB
+## CORBA, BPEL, and EJB

 CORBA (Common Object Request Broker) is a specification created by OMG (Object Management Group).
-It was published in 1991, and it's last version was released on November 2012
+It was published in 1991, and it's last version was released on November 2012.
+CORBA supporting a lot of programming languages including C and Java.

 BPEL (Business Process Execution Language) is another specification published by OASIS.
 I was published in 2003.
-BPEL was
+BPEL is usually used by enterprise.
+Unlike CORBA, BPEL is more language agnostic.
+That means that the components can be written in any language.

-EJB (Enterprise Java Beans) is another specification for microservice
+EJB (Enterprise Java Beans) is another specification for microservice. compared to CORBA and BPEL, EJB is less language agnostic. in EJB, the orchestration component has to be written in Java.

+CORBA, BPEL, and EJB are more strict compared to HTTP API.
+The server and the client should be agree on the data format.
+This agreement is usually written in IDL (Interface Definition Language).
+Since the server and the client has already agree on the data format, server response can be shorter than HTTP/REST API.

+We conclude that although CORBA, BPEL, and EJB are more difficult to set up compared to HTTP/REST API and SOAP, it might benefit the system for the long run.

-## GRPC
+## JSON-RPC, XML-RPC, and GRPC

-GRPC stands for Google Remote Procedure Call.
-This specification was created by google and currently it is supporting several programming languages.
+RPC stands for Remote Procedure Call.
+The focus of RPC is to let developer invoke procedures in remote computer as easy as they are a local procedure.
+JSON-RPC and XML-RPC works in a same manner, only the data exchange format is different.
+As the names implied, JSON-RPC use JSON, while XML-RPC use XML.
+First the client send a request to the server.
+The request contains the name of the method and the parameters.
+The server then replied with the return value.

+As XML is more verbose than JSON, XML-RPC is also need more bandwidth compared to JSON-RPC.
+And as XML and JSON are text format, binary data should also be encoded in text format.
+For example, an image might need to be encoded in base-64 format.

+To overcome the need to encode data into text format, Google create another protocol named GRPC (Google Remote Procedure Call).
+GRPC supporting several programming languages including Python, Javascript, Java, and PHP.
+In order to use GRPC, developers have to create stub skeleton (similar to IDL in CORBA, BPEL, or EJB).

 # CHIML

-CHIML (Chimera Markup Language) is a language used in Chimera-Framework in order to conduct component orchestration.
-Our goal is to make it as readable and as compact as possible.
-In order to measure the readability of the language, we conduct a simple survey with 10 respondents.
+CHIML (Chimera Markup Language) is a language used in Chimera-Framework.
+CHIML is an orchestration language.
+In term of language agnosticism and simplicity, Chimera-Framework is comparable to HTTP API.
+It doesn't even require HTTP protocol as any valid command line executable can serve as component.
+Our goal is to make CHIML as readable and as compact as possible.
+In order to measure the readability of the language, we conduct a simple survey with 5 respondents.

+We provide three HTTP API endpoint and ask the respondents to compose the API in order to print the data in a specified format.
+The respondents should conduct two solutions.
+In the first solution, the respondents can choose any technology they like.
+But for the second solution, the respondents have to use CHIML.

+The results are then analyzed and compared to get an overview about CHIML.

 ## Design